Dangote Refinery to Launch IPO in September as Investor Demands Hit $2bn

 “We will make sure that by September, we will be out there in the market to sell the IPO.
 We have a lot of demands in billions of dollars.

-When we even said we are going to do a private placement, we already have people who have requested to buy, and we have an amount of almost $2 billion.
+When we even said we were going to do a private placement, we already had people who had requested to buy, and we had an amount of almost $2 billion.
 We are not selling up to that, but we can see what we can allocate to IPO,” he added.

 He said that while embarking on the IPO, they will not forget the banks that have helped the company to get to where it is.